sergeluca/Power-Platform-BPM-Toolkit/README.md

 3. the [setup files](https://github.com/sergeluca/Power-Platform-BPM-Toolkit/blob/main/BPM%20Toolkit%20Setup_2020-12-24.zip).

 A user guide is coming soon.

+Target date for the production release: March 2021.

 Don't hesitate to ask for help/comment in the forum.